cssallg001/sallg001_cs418_course_project/README.md

 5. - [x] New student will be able to see the updated status of their advising sheet on Course Advising History form.
 6. - [x] Add reCAPTCHA to the login page.
 Verify the reCAPTCHA before login.
-Once the reCAPTCHA is verified then user can logged in into the system.
+Once the reCAPTCHA is verified then user can log in into the system.
 7. - [x] Prevent your application from clickjacking attack.
 Implement the prevention of click jacking.
          Show the clickjacking prevention by using <iframe> in .html form.
 8. - [x] Add a favicon to the website.